 All articles should include a data access statement in the article, the statement can include links to the dataset, where applicable and appropriate and Biomedical research articles that acknowledge MRC or BBSRC must also be deposited in PubMed Central (PMC) and Europe PMC.

 - When you get an article accepted for publication please send a copy to your local administrator following the usual process and the publication will be deposited in Pure

-- If your chosen journal requires payment then please submit a claim via the Open Access publication charges claim form to the Scholarly Communications Team, we will check details and then get back to you with your open access options.
+- If your chosen journal requires payment then please submit a claim via the Journal article open access claim form to the Scholarly Communications Team, we will check details and then get back to you with your open access options.
 We aim to reply within 48 hours, but if you have an urgent query let us know and we'll do our best to reply sooner.

 - Before placing an order for paid open access with the publisher please ensure that you have confirmation that funding is available, otherwise you will be liable for costs and will have to find an alternative source of funding.